 Tobermory Distillery was founded in 1798 by a kelp merchant named John Sinclair.
-It began life as a brewery named Ledaig, but this was due to a ban on distilling which had been in force since 1795 and it seems that Sinclair had his mind firmly set on producing whisky – he was one of the first to take out a license after the passing of the excise act of 1823.
+The site began life as a brewery named Ledaig, though Sinclair always planned to distill and was one of the earliest men to register after the passing of the Excise Act of 1823.

-Earlier this year it was announced that production would halt at Tobermory for up to two years while some essential maintenance was carried out on the site.
+Earlier this year it was announced that operations would cease at Tobermory for up to two years while some essential maintenance was carried out on the site.
 Quite what this will mean for the availability of the whisky in the short term remains to be seen but crucially, it should cement the distilleries production capabilities for many years to come.

 Smell: Smoke, Seaweed and Brine with notes of Vanilla, Cream and Lemon fighting through the smog.

 Taste: Brine again with a good hit of Pepper, Salted Caramel, Fudge, Honey and waves of pungent Peat Smoke.